What Kanye Did

-– The words uttered by the 45th President of the United States.
-From his initial tweets, his sporting of the MAGA hat, meetings with and love for Donald Trump, Kanye is re-creating himself.
-In the U.S.A, under the modern left’s ideology, Donald Trump and what he symbolizes is the coming back of racial hatred against non-white people in the US, and xenophobia of immigrants to the US, particularly non-white ones.
+The words “Thank you Kanye, very cool” were uttered by the 45th President of the United States.
+From his initial tweets, his sporting of the MAGA hat, meetings with and love for Donald Trump, Kanye is recreating himself.
+Under the modern left’s ideology, Donald Trump symbolizes the return of racial hatred against non-white people and xenophobia of immigrants to the country, particularly non-white ones.

 The Loss of the Individual

-The Loss of the Individual in the (American) ‘Black Community’
+The Loss of the Individual in the (American) “Black Community”

 Examining Coates’ words deeper, he stated:

 “It is often easier to choose the path of self-destruction when you don’t consider who you are taking along for the ride, to die drunk in the street if you experience the deprivation as your own, and not the deprivation of family, friends, and community.
 And maybe this, too, is naive, but I wonder how different his life might have been if Michael Jackson knew how much his truly black face was tied to all of our black faces, if he knew that when he destroyed himself, he was destroying part of us, too.
 I wonder if his life would have been different, would have been longer.
-And so for Kanye West, I wonder what he might be, if he could find himself back into connection, back to that place where he sought not a disconnected freedom of “I,” but a black freedom that called him back—back to the bone and drum, back to Chicago, back to Home.”
+And so for Kanye West, I wonder what he might be, if he could find himself back into connection, back to that place where he sought not a disconnected freedom of ‘I,’ but a black freedom that called him back—back to the bone and drum, back to Chicago, back to Home.”

-There are many individuals who continually break from the mental script handed to them by the left, or their communities, and receive backlash for it.
+There are many individuals who continue to break from the mental script handed to them by the left or their communities, and who receive backlash for it.
 Until liberal America starts jumping down the throats of so-called minorities who call other minorities racial slurs the way they do against any white person who commits a perceived slight, I know they still do not see minorities as equal in moral standing.
 I believe that day is a long time coming.
 And I believe character is one of the most important things an individual can possess, beyond handouts and sympathy, and the virtue signals of care.

 Is Kanye a Hero?